re-mote-sensing/re-mote/Documentation/Water_Sensor/Pipe_Enclosure_Assembly.md

 ## Pipe assembly

-Cut ABS pipe about 15 inch long.
+Cut an ABS pipe about 15 inches long.

-Use cermet to seal connecter between each connector using the following order:
+Use cermet to seal the connecter between each connector using the following order:

 	Cleanout Adapter with Plug
 		->